multi-coop/multi-site-app/README.md

 We simply didn't want to have all our `.md` contents in the same repo than the app deploying them into an simili-static website...

-Yes, sometimes it's simpler to distinguish the repos you want people to collaborate into, depending you're expecting them to contribute only to tthe content texts or to the code...
+Yes, sometimes it's simpler to distinguish the repos you want people to collaborate into, depending if you're expecting them to contribute only to the content texts, or to the code...
+Usually it's not the same kind of people nor the same required skills.

+We also wanted to display some filterable galeries : for instance having a page with a card for every team member, or a card for every project in our portfolio, ... and filtering which cards you want to hide given some tags...

-And also this app is reusable to deploy different websites without having to fork the project...
-It's just a matter of changing the `.env` file...
+Finally we wanted a reusable app to deploy different websites, without having to fork the project...
+It's just a matter of changing the `.env` file and having another contents in another repo...

 ## Who did that ?